 I endured my first real test on the second day.
 I was supposed to attend a grand opening of a restaurant, and that spelled disaster.
-Grand openings usually mean lots of gratis cocktails, greasy hors d'oeuvres.
+Grand openings usually mean lots of gratis cocktails, and greasy hors d'oeuvres.

 I purposely arrived at the restaurant late and avoid the bar for the entire night, but the waitresses are out like chicken hawks.

-I ordered water with a twist of lemon, figuring it would look like a cocktail, and if I look like I have a full drink, nobody will ask questions.
+I ordered water with a wedge of lemon, figuring it would look like a cocktail, and if I look like I have a full drink, nobody will ask questions.
 I just wanted this night to be over.

-It was also the day I had to do what I refer to as the "enema."
-I'm not sure of the ratio, but Pat said he drank a pitcher of warm pitcher water mixed with a small amount sea salt and let Mother Nature take her course.
+It was also the day I had to perform something of an enema.
+I'm not sure of the ratio, but Pat said he drank a pitcher of warm pitcher water mixed with a small amount sea salt and let Mother Nature take over.
 Apparently, the weight of the salty elixir is the same as the liquid in the body, and instead of going straight to the stomach, it would go through the digestive system and out the back door, hopefully taking with it the crud on the walls of my innards.

 After 15 minutes of thinking I got the mixture wrong, I was overcome by the kung-fu grip clenching of my bowels.
 I made it to the bathroom just as I think I can't hold it any longer.
-I refuse to look at what was in me but I feel instantly 5 pounds lighter.
+I refuse to look at what was in me but I feel instantly five pounds lighter.

 Day 4 - 7: Between the fourth and seventh days, I feel really reserved, almost lazy.
-Things that normally piss me off‚Äîlike traffic and my co-workers‚Äîno longer fazed me.
-Little old ladies cut me off without bothering to use their signals or mirrors, and I laughed.
+Things that normally upset me like traffic no longer faze me.
 Maybe this fast was working.
 I'd lost about a pound and a half per day, and my level of self-confidence was at an all-time high.
 During meals, I pitied the people around me as they gorged themselves on greasy fast food that was once my life's blood.

-Things turned sour on days eight and nine.
+Day 8 - 9: Things turned sour on days eight and nine.
 Hunger became my closest companion.
 I was in constant discomfort.
 The calm was gone.
-My wife and I had our first lovers' quarrel.
-I even had to put my TV in the closet because‚Äîsuddenly, inexplicably‚Äîeverything was about food.
+My girlfriend and I had our first arguement.
+I even had to put my TV in the closet because.
+Suddenly, inexplicably‚ everything was about food.
 I soon found out that advertisers promote food as fun, not a necessity.
 Even television had forsaken me.